Rikugien Garden 六義園

 Stroll one of Tokyo's most beautiful gardens, inspired by poetry

 Rikugien Garden was created around 1700 as a strolling garden, at the request of Japan's fifth shogun, Tsunayoshi Tokugawa (1646–1709).
-The quiet grounds depict 88 scenes from six poems, and offer beautiful views from every angle.
+The quiet grounds depict 88 scenic spots that are in Kishu Wakanoura and from Japanese poems, and offer beautiful views from every angle.
 Relax in one of the three tea houses with views of the central pond, and forget for a moment that you are in modern Tokyo.

 - Crossing the rustic stone Togetsukyo Bridge, as carp swim underneath

 - Exploring the garden at night during the spring and fall illuminations

 The garden was created in 1702 by Yoshiyasu Yanagisawa

 During the Meiji era (1868-1912), the garden was a second residence for Mitsubishi founder Yataro Iwasaki

 Rikugien is a 10-minute walk from Komagome Station on the JR Yamanote Line and the Tokyo Metro Namboku Line.

 The name "Rikugien" refers to the six elements of traditional Japanese poetry.
 True to its name, the structure and flow of Rikugien Garden allude to scenes from famous waka poems.

 Central to the garden's design is a lovely pond surrounded by walking trails that take you to different areas of the garden.
 Most of the walking trails are fairly flat, and offer people of all ages and physical conditions a place to enjoy Japan's natural beauty.